-The undergraduate program in the Debbie and Jerry Ivy College of Business has seven learning outcomes.
-By graduation, undergraduate students will have demonstrated:
+The undergraduate program in the Debbie and Jerry Ivy College of Business has five learning outcomes.

 Graduate College Learning Outcomes

 Outcome 1: Ability to think critically and creatively about accounting problems

 - Conduct research using electronic and other information sources.

 - Identify accounting alternatives and analyze the impacts of each on financial statements.

 - Prepare information to assist management with planning, control, and decision making.